jdyen/betadiversity/README.md

 Maintainer: Jian Yen (jdl.yen@gmail.com)

-Updated: 13 March 2018
+Updated: 12 November 2018

 ## Usage
 Several scripts are provided.
 The main model runs are provided in beta-div-[predictor].R files, where [predictor] is the predictor variable of interest.
-These scripts require a pre-loaded data set (to be made available on publication).
+These scripts require a pre-loaded data set (available in the data directory).
 Several helper scripts are provided, including helpers.R, install_packages.R, and prepare-lm-data.R.
 The load-all-data.R script loads all data from scratch, calling on many individual data files and two helper scripts (load-data-helpers.R and load-pa-data.R).
-Raw data files will be made available on publication, alongside a pre-loaded data set (loading data from raw files takes approximately half an hour on a MacBook Air).
+Raw data files are available in the data directory.
+A pre-loaded data set is provided because loading data from raw files takes approximately half an hour on a MacBook Air.

 The [filename].stan files are Stan models with spatial scale or functional groupings (guilds) as predictor variables.
 Models with environmental predictor variables are created dynamically using the stan_gen_beta_mod() function in helpers.R.